near/nearcore/runtime/near-vm-runner/tests/test-contract-ts/README.md

-a smart contract written in AssemblyScript that can be used to make sure near runtime is compatible with AssemblyScript smart contracts.
+A smart contract written in AssemblyScript that can be used to make sure near runtime is compatible with AssemblyScript smart contracts.

 # Pre-requisites